Social VRPs

 Related publications

 • Aleksandrov, M. Reducing Possible Harassment during Taxi Rides by Achieving Safety and Stability.
-Paper accepted at the Transport Research Procedia 2024, TRA 2024, April 15-18, 2024, Dublin, Ireland (BIB, URL) (to appear).
+Paper accepted at the Transport Research Arena 2024, TRA 2024, April 15-18, 2024, Dublin, Ireland (BIB, URL) (to appear).

 • Aleksandrov, M. Reducing Possible Harassment during Taxi Rides by Achieving Safety and Stability.
-Abstract accepted at the Transport Research Procedia 2024, TRA 2024, April 15-18, 2024, Dublin, Ireland (PDF, URL).
+Abstract accepted at the Transport Research Arena 2024, TRA 2024, April 15-18, 2024, Dublin, Ireland (PDF, URL).

 • Labarta, T., Aleksandrov, M. Safety, Stability, and Efficiency of Taxi Rides.
 In Proceedings of the 22nd EPIA Conference on Artificial Intelligence, EPIA 2023, September 5-8, 2023, Faial, Portugal, pages 401-412.
 Eds. by Nuno Moniz, Zita Vale, José Cascalho, Catarina Silva, Raquel Sebastião.
 Springer Nature (BIB, URL).